xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 </div>

-## Using a container/image tar ball
+## Docker Save/Load

 This is the potentially the easiest secure technique if you don't want to meddle around with certificates on a docker registry and potentially don't want a registry at all.

 ### Create a docker image tarball

 As a first step, on your devbox create a docker image tar ball.
-This can be done by first pulling the relevant docker image into your devbox (From dockerhub) or building it on your own on the devbox (we will not delve into this here), and then issuing a `docker save` to save the image into a loadable tar-ball.
+This can be done by first pulling the relevant docker image into your devbox (From dockerhub) or building it on your own on the devbox (we will not delve into this here: for details: <https://docs.docker.com/engine/getstarted/step_four/>), and then issuing a `docker save` to save the image into a loadable tar-ball.

 This is shown below.
 We assume you know how to get images into the devbox environment already: